 [Editors Note: This is a reasonably detailed overview; nevertheless, the purchase of an exhaustive book covering every aspect of pigeon care, such as THE PIGEON GUIDE by Shannon Hiatt, available from Siegel’s at http://www.siegelpigeons.com is highly recommended for all pigeon owners.
 Happy reading!]

-So…you’ve decided that you simply must have your own pair of Seraphim, and you’ve found a reputable loft and breeder from which to buy the best pair you can get.
+So, you’ve decided that you simply must have your own pair of Seraphim, and you’ve found a reputable loft and breeder from which to buy the best pair you can get.
 Are you properly prepared?
+Seraphim can live up to 13 years, perhaps longer, so it’s important to take good care of them.
 Most aspects of Seraphim care are no different than that for other fancy pigeon breeds.
 However, Seraphim DO have some peculiarities.

 Seraphim, like all doves and pigeons, need room and fresh outdoor air.
 They not only like to fly; they need to fly.
-They are not birds to be kept in the house or in small cages.
+They are not birds to be kept in small cages, and if kept in the house as a pet they must have a large cage and ample opportunity to fly.
 They can tolerate extreme temperatures, hot and cold, and are naturally suited to do so.
 Unlike some fancy show pigeons, Seraphim are not hampered by form or feather characteristics that interfere with their ability to move about with ease.

 The Loft.
 An ideal loft has room for breeding pairs, non-breeding cocks and hens, and young housed separately within the same or adjacent structures.
 This ideal situation is not always a reasonable option however, especially for those who live in cities or towns which restrict lofts and/or the number of birds one can maintain.
 A loft, which can be anything from an old chicken coop to a state-of-the-art high tech building especially designed for your birds with heat, cooling, running water, and computerized feeding systems and record keeping, is simply a structure in which pigeons and doves can live and raise their young in a healthy manner.
 They can be as small as 5×6 feet or as large as a gigantic machine shed, depending upon the goals of the loft keeper for his/her flock.
 European and Persian dovecotes (lofts) tend to be visions of architectural grandeur, frequently made of stone, brick, and stucco and with awesome design characteristics such as turrets, domes, landing niches, entrance and exit holes, and nest sites built into the walls.
 Such structures are a rarity in the United States, but it is certainly worth looking into such design possibilities if one has the interest.